 #1: Mutual funds

 Goods and Services Tax will lead to a slight increase to the expense ratio which is charged by mutual funds for purposes of fund management.
-As per experts managing funds will be considered as a service provided and hence this used to be subject to 15% in service tax and now that the GST is here, it will be charged at 18%.
+As per experts, managing funds will be considered as a service provided, and hence this used to be subject to 15% in service tax and now that the GST is here, it will be charged at 18%.

-As tax rates will go up to 18%, the costs that you have to pay in buying insurance policy and maintaining it will even move up slightly.
+As tax rates will go up to 18%, the costs that you have to pay in buying an insurance policy and maintaining it will even move up slightly.
 Taxes are going to be 18% in the first year for all individual term policies and even on the premium that is there for renewal.
 For every 100 Rs. that you pay towards your premium, you have to give away Rs.
 18 as GST too.
 Previous insurance plans, the traditional ones which had service tax of 3.7% on the premium will have 4.5% in the first year of GST.

 Therefore, if you’re worried about how the GST will impact your finances, you can take into account the above changes that it has brought to different areas of finances.
-Adjust the way you spend on things so as to stay on top of your finances.
+Adjust the way you spend on things to stay on top of your finances.